Summer Reading 2014 Program Summary

 Students may select books recommended in the Summer Reading LibGuide, or any other books of their choice.
 Books can be borrowed and eBooks downloaded from the school and public libraries.

-Please follow the links below for book suggestions for Summer Reading.
+Please follow the links at the top of the page for book suggestions for Summer Reading.
 The books suggested include recently published award winning young adult literature, faculty/staff favorites, and books included in local literacy initiatives.

 Several area bookstores have received the Summer Reading LibGuide and will have books available for purchase in multiple formats – paperback, eBook, large print, and audiobook.
 Please consult the list of local libraries and bookstores for additional information.